Shinsplat/ComfyUI-Shinsplat/README.md

 	What I have learned, at least I think I have, is that it's best to have all scores included, though it can still pose a mystery and sometimes I find that removing lower scores can fix a broken prompt but I know that the issue is elsewhere.
-So, if you are tired of adding this string of scores to your prompts you can easily just use one of my Text Encoders and enable the "pony" switch.

 	The SDXL version of the Clip Text Encode have _g and _l input strings and the reason for the separation doesn't appear to be documented.

-As a programmer I can imagine how this came to be, an uncertainty necessitated the presence of control features in order to test how the back-end responded and there was no definitive result but they thought it best to leave in these options, and they do alter the image in some distinct ways though I'm uncertain if it's valuable or not.
-As a result I've put the pony switch on both _g and _l terms.
-What I have noticed, however, is if you use the same prompt criteria in both _g and _l text areas you get the same result as if you had used the simple Clip Text Encoder, if using the default resolutions, which duplicates the _l into _g on the back-end.
+	I'm uncertain if it's valuable or not but I added the pony switch to both the _g and _l terms separately.
+With respect to the SDXL and Simple encoder, what I have noticed is if you use the same prompt criteria in both _g and _l text areas you get the same result as if you had used the simple Clip Text Encoder, if using the default resolutions, which duplicates the _l into _g on the back-end.

 	Note that, before these nodes, your BREAK command did absolutely nothing to condition your prompt in ComfyUI and is, instead, lowercased to a term,